Now that we have Green Curry Paste, let’s make delicious eats!

-Bring to a simmer over medium heat.
-Once simmering, add the lentils, coconut aminos (or tamari), coconut sugar (or maple syrup), and lemon juice and stir.
+- Bring to a simmer over medium heat.
+Once simmering, add the lentils, coconut aminos (or tamari), and coconut sugar (or maple syrup), cayenne pepper (optional), and stir.

-Bring the mixture back to a simmer, and then reduce heat to low or medium-low and continue gently simmering for 15-20 minutes or until lentils are tender.
+- Bring the mixture back to a simmer, and then reduce heat to low or medium-low and continue gently simmering for 15-20 minutes or until lentils are tender.
 Add lemon juice and stir again.

-Serve the dal as is or over rice of choice (I love white or brown rice, but it's also delicious over cauliflower rice).
+- Serve as is or over rice of choice (I love white or brown rice, but it's also delicious over cauliflower rice).
 Garnish with lemon or lime wedges and cilantro (optional).

 *Sub up to half of the coconut milk with vegetable broth for a lower-fat option.

 *To shorten cooking time, you can sub the uncooked lentils for cooked, canned lentils.
 Simply rinse and drain 1 15-ounce (425 g // amount as original recipe is written // adjust if altering batch size) can lentils and add to the dish.
 Cook only as long as needed to warm the lentils and meld the flavors together – about 10 minutes.

 *Nutrition information is a rough estimate calculated without rice or garnish.